FastAdaBelief: Improving Convergence Rate for Belief-based Adaptive Optimizers by Exploiting Strong Convexity: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} training process is a significant part in many fields of artificial neural networks such as deep learning \cite{Huang2020}, transfer learning \cite{Jiang2017} and meta learning \cite{Wang2021}.
-From an optimization perspective, the purpose of the training process is to minimize (or maximize) the loss value (or reward value), and thus can be considered as an optimization process~\cite{Karabayir2021,Ding2020,Jin2019}.
-As a popular paradigm, the training process can be conducted in a supervised way that requires a large number of labeled samples in order to achieve satisfactory performance~\cite{Jia2021,Niu2020}.
-On one hand, it may however practically be very difficult due to the high cost involving in annotating samples manually (or even automatically)~\cite{Niu2020}; on the other hand, even in the case of sufficient label data, it is still a big challenge on how to design both fast and accurate training or optimization algorithms.
-To tackle this problem, many researchers have been paying great efforts in improving the convergence speed of optimization algorithms, so as to both reduce the need for labeled samples and speed up the training process with available data at hand~\cite{Khan2018,Mukkamala2017}.
-Specifically, online learning is often used to accomplish such training tasks because it does not require the information to be collected in batches at the same time \cite{Zhou2020}.
+\IEEEPARstart{T}{he} training process is a significant stage in many fields of artificial neural networks such as deep learning \cite{Huang2020}, transfer learning \cite{Jiang2017} and meta learning \cite{Wang2021}.
+From an optimization perspective, the purpose of the training process is to minimize (or maximize) the loss value (or reward value), and thus can be considered as an optimization process~\cite{Jin2019}.
+As a popular paradigm, the training process can be conducted in a supervised way that requires a large number of labeled samples in order to achieve satisfactory performance~\cite{Jia2021}.
+Whilst on the one hand, this can be very difficult to deploy in practice due to the high cost involved in annotating samples manually (or even automatically)~\cite{Niu2020}; on the other hand, even with sufficient labelled data, it is still a formidable challenge on how to design both fast and accurate training or optimization algorithms.
+To tackle this problem, many researchers have made attempts to improve the convergence speed of optimization algorithms, so as to both reduce the need for labeled samples and speed up the training process with available data at hand~\cite{Khan2018,Mukkamala2017}.
+Specifically, online learning is often used to accomplish such training tasks since it does not require information to be collected in batches at the same time \cite{Zhou2020}.